urbit/urbit.org-reloaded/content/faq.md

 ### How should I take care of my Urbit HD Wallet? {#custody}

-Urbit identities have accompanying security realities that must be taken seriously.
+Urbit IDs have accompanying security realities that must be taken seriously.
 Cryptographic assets are unique among things of value, because all of the responsibility for keeping those assets safe rests with the party that owns them.

 The nature of decentralization is such that there is no authority that has the power to restore any lost or stolen wallet.
 Neither can anyone force you to follow good security practices.
 At most, they can give you recommendations. **Remember:** if critical items, such as your ownership key, are lost or compromised, your assets are likely gone forever.